parvi-3/chemical-logic/README.md

 ## Contents of folder **unique_binary**

-These codes identify the unique binary strings in an array (ring/chain) of N=10 FHN oscillators, starting from the full set of data obtained using folder ```steady_state_ensemble'''.
+These codes identify the unique binary strings in an array (ring/chain) of N=10 FHN oscillators, starting from the full set of data obtained using folder ```steady-state_ensemble```.

 ## Contents of folder **check_stability**

 These codes checks the stability of each of the 1024 potential SPOD states in an array of N=10 oscillators.
-The results obtained here validate the findings in the folder ```unique_binary'''.
+The results obtained here validate the findings in the folder ```unique_binary```.

 ## Contents of folder **perturb_SPOD**